andjohae/kandidrone/README.md

 * *kandiBrain* - Main submodule that plans the flight route given the user data that defines the search area.
 The submodule also executes the route and makes sure that the drone flies to the correct positions.
 * *tagSearch* - Submodule that handles the tag detection.
 * *runScript* - Executable script that initiates the program by binding all the necessary objects and setting the options for the drone.
-* *kandiPromt* - Defines the custom prompt using the *prompt* package and have been placed in a separate file simply for convenience.
+* *kandiPrompt* - Defines the custom prompt using the *prompt* package and have been placed in a separate file simply for convenience.

 **Note:** The copter will always face in the same direction when performing the flight over the search area.
 This is because problem with yaw-reagulation have been detected and the drone tend to drift.